But that seems a bit extreme, doesn’t it?

 Let Neave Create Your Landscape Sanctuary

-The professionals at Neave Landscaping are experts in selecting the right trees, shrubs, and perennials for a natural privacy fence.
+Neave Landscaping offers affordable tree services and will help you select the best privacy shrubs, trees, and perennials for a natural privacy fence.
 We know how high plants grow and how fast.
 And we know how to layer them for a landscape look that offers both privacy and beauty.